DaviOtoboni/DaviOtoboni/README.md

 - 👋 Hi, I’m @DaviOtoboni
-- 👀 I’m interested in  novas opotunidades de emprego, onde irei me aperfeiçoar cada vez mais minhas habidades.
+- 👀 I’m interested in new job opportunities, where I will improve my skills more and more.
 - 🌱 I’m currently learning GIT.
-- 💞️ I’m looking to collaborate on novos projetos.
+- 💞️ I’m looking to collaborate on new projects.

 <!---
 DaviOtoboni/DaviOtoboni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.